sisl/HorizontalCAS/README.md

 Required Julia Packages: Printf, POMDPs@v0.7.0, POMDPModelTools@v0.1.2, LocalFunctionApproximation, GridInterpolations, Distributed, SharedArrays, StaticArrays, HDF5

 Tested with Julia v1.1
+> Note: A Docker container with Julia v1.1 and the dependencies set up at the correct versions is available with the Dockerfile of this repository.
+Have a look at the end of this document on a quick guide on how to use it.

 The policy is generated in parallel via Julia by running `julia -p NUM_PROCS SolveMDP.jl` in the GenerateTable folder, where NUM_PROCS is the number of processors you want to use.
 The top of SolveMatrix.jl specifies where the table should be written to as an HDF5 file.